-In our society, it is customary to celebrate all of our major relationship milestones in the form of recognized anniversaries, but the way that we do so depends entirely upon the person who is celebrating and what they celebrate as a milestone.
-Some celebrate monthly, some celebrate halfway through the year, and some may celebrate only every year, which becomes the typical method that couples use when they have been in the relationship for a while.
+In our society, it is customary to celebrate major relationship milestones, but the way that we do so depends entirely upon the person who is celebrating and what they consider a milestone.
+Some celebrate monthly, some celebrate halfway through the year, and some may celebrate only every year, which often becomes the standard that couples use when they have been in the relationship for a while.
 However, we are going to talk about what it means when a relationship has managed to make it through a year and what this means for the couple involved.

-Passing twelve months forms a kind of dividing the line in a romance between those who are still in the early stages of their relationship and those who may have found someone with whom they can carry on long after this first year.
-Although these distinctions are arbitrary and not always meaningful, something lasting less than a week can be called a fling, while seeing someone for more than a month can be described as a relationship if that’s how you both agree to define it.
-After several months, you may have gone through some of the stages of dating and things may be starting to look serious, but the one-year mark in your relationship, there may well be the promise of much longer on the horizon.
+Reaching the 12-month mark forms a kind of dividing the line in a romance between those who are still in the early stages of their relationship and those who may have found someone that they can carry on with long after this first year.
+Although these distinctions are arbitrary and not always meaningful, something lasting less than a week may well be called a fling, while seeing someone for more than a month can be described as a relationship.
+After several months, you may have gone through some of the stages of dating and things may be starting to look serious.
+But once you reach the one-year mark in your relationship, there may well be the promise of much longer on the horizon.

-On the other hand, this moment also provides an opportunity to reassess your level of rapport and happiness and take steps to repair what might be displeasing either of you so that you can prepare to go into the next year even stronger.
-The following list of questions is not complete, nor will every question apply to every couple, but here are some things you can think about and take in at the one-year mark to set yourself up for success.
+On the other hand, this moment also provides an opportunity to reassess your level of rapport and happiness, take steps to repair what might be displeasing either of you, and prepare to go into the next year even stronger.
+The following list of questions is not complete, nor all that scientific, but are certainly worth thinking about once you reach the 12-month watershed.

-Some couples like to push each other’s buttons from time to time, but there’s a time and a place for this.
-If one makes fun of the other around people about personally sensitive issues or in a disrespectful tone alone or in front of others, chances are pretty good that you don't see each other as affectionately as you should.
-Teasing may seem like an insignificant thing, but it's also sometimes used to mask feelings of contempt, and it can also become rather disruptive if the feelings hidden underneath are not evaluated and discussed.
+If one makes fun of the other about personally sensitive issues or in a disrespectful tone alone or in front of others, chances are pretty good that you don't see each other as affectionately as you should.
+Teasing may seem like an insignificant thing, but it's sometimes used to mask feelings of contempt, and it can also become rather aggressive if the feelings hidden underneath are not evaluated and discussed.
 Everybody who's been together for a while argues from time to time, but if there are hidden tensions that tend to pop up in this way, it might be time to explore them through professional counseling if you both want a future together.

 Does Your Face Light Up When You See Them?

 On a basic biological level and not in any way under our conscious control, our bodies give off certain physical signals whenever we lay eyes on someone we love.
-Our pupils dilate slightly, and some people’s voices will tend to become slightly higher in pitch, with their lips becoming a tiny bit redder, while men will display other actions such as lowering their voice and making their muscles appear bigger to attract the people that they like.
-Although these types of cues may become slightly less pronounced when you are in a relationship and have become used to being around someone, there should still be hints of joy and excitement when you see the person who you are in a relationship with.
+Our pupils dilate slightly, and women's voices will tend to become slightly higher in pitch, with their lips becoming a tiny bit redder, while men will display other actions such as lowering their voice and making their muscles appear bigger to attract the people that they like.
+Although these types of cues may become slightly less pronounced when you are in a relationship and have become used to being around someone, there should still be hints of joy and excitement when you see the person that you are in a relationship with.

 How Do Your Fights Start?

-Commitment to a partner is the defining feature of a long-term relationship, whether this takes the form of moving in together, agreeing not to see other people.
+Commitment to a partner is the defining feature of a long-term relationship, whether this takes the form of moving in together or agreeing not to see other people.
 Unfortunately, it often happens that one person wants to take things to the next level while the other is perfectly comfortable with the relationship as it is.
-This can pose a real challenge when it comes to sharing things like finances, or if one of you is confronted with a major life change.

-To put it frankly, a relationship in which one envisions no future is one that you shouldn't be engaged in.
+To put it frankly, a relationship in which your partner envisions no future but you do is one that you shouldn't be engaged in.
 If one partner doesn't truly wish to be there or doesn't see it going on much farther, the relationship may not end today, but it will end eventually, and it is important for both you and your partner to be realistic and honest with each other.
-If someone feels like this, make sure to peacefully break off the relationship and move on with your lives and find someone who does want to be with you for a long time or vice versa.
+If someone feels like this, it may be time to peacefully break off the relationship and move on with your lives and find someone who does want to be with you for a long time.

 However, if you don't see your relationship ending any time soon, it is important to start planning regardless of how serious you may be in the present.
 The truth is that life comes with a wide variety of challenges and obstacles that many new couples may not anticipate when they first start seeing each other.
-For example, disagreements related to finances, religion, and family are all things that you could potentially see as an issue in the future, and without the proper preparation, these things may end up proving to be the end of your relationship.
-Make sure to properly plan for the future that you envision together and brush up using a wide variety of relationship-building tools and resources that will teach you resilience and the proper skills to cope with any major subject as a couple.
+For example, finances, religion, and family are all things that you could potentially see as an issue in the future, and without the proper preparation, these things may end up proving to be the end of your relationship.
+Make sure to properly plan for the future that you envision together and brush up using a wide variety of relationship building tools and resources that will teach you resilience and the proper skills to cope with any issue as a couple.

 What To Do If You Need Help